-Manufacturers worldwide have taken note on the versatility of new and improved models of electric cylinders, and how they are beginning to outperform hydraulic and pneumatic actuators within certain applications, especially those that utilize operations that allow for high thrust.
-Part of the versatile aspect of electric cylinders is their compatibility with different types of motors, each of which have a certain set of advantages depending on the applications and conditions for which it is used.
+Manufacturers worldwide have taken note of the versatility of new and improved models of electric cylinders and how they are beginning to outperform hydraulic and pneumatic actuators within certain applications, especially those that utilize operations that allow for high thrust.
+Part of the versatile aspect of electric cylinders is their compatibility with different types of motors.
+Each of them has a certain set of advantages depending on the applications and conditions for which it is used.
 It has become the goal of manufacturers and researchers to make electric cylinders as usable as possible.
 Therefore, innovative breakthroughs have been made in changing the functionality and user interfaces of electric cylinders as we know them.
-The greater the versatility of the machine, the more they will benefit customers and businesses alike.
+The greater the machine's versatility, the more it will benefit customers and businesses alike.

 Electric cylinders are ideal for applications that involve close tolerances.
 These applications include wastewater treatment, electrical testing equipment, industrial automation processes, die bonding, lowering and raising tractor attachments, and the automatic sliding of a TV into a cabinet.
 Electric cylinders can be used in applications that involve very small spaces, like inside a CD player.
 The electric cylinder enables the door of the CD player to slide in and out smoothly, enabling its user to easily and safely open and close it.
 Recent research has led to electric cylinders improving in dynamic response, environmental parameters, and force.
 As a result, electric cylinders have become more energy and cost efficient.
 They have improved in terms of controls and flexibility and have become capable of performing multi-positional functions.
 In addition, they come with no health or environmental risks and have been reducing energy consumption within manufacturing facilities.
 These advances have made electric cylinders even more favorable in certain applications than hydraulic and pneumatic linear actuators.